 1. Impaired Property Endorsement – This coverage endorsement responds if a third party’s product cannot be used or is less useful because it uses insured components or ingredients and can be restored by replacement, repair, adjustment, or removal of the insured’s component or ingredient.
 The trigger for the impaired property is your ingredient or component has potentially made another product less useful.

 3. Worldwide Coverage Territory – This endorsement expands coverage to all parts of the world.
-So, with the exception of regions in which this policy might prohibit by local laws, statutes, or regulations.
+So, with the exception of regions in which this policy might be prohibited by local laws, statutes, or regulations.